commeta/php-cron-requests-events/README.md

 $host="localhost"; // To run through the CLI console, enter your domain name and the path to the root directory of the site $document_root
 ```

-When selecting the CRON_DELAY parameter, you can look at the server logs, usually the host is polled every minute by a mass of bots.
+When selecting the `$cron_settings['delay']` parameter, you can look at the server logs, usually the host is polled every minute by a mass of bots.